opendocsg/slw-judgments-backfill/2008_SGHC_203/report.md

 26     I was of the view that s 34(1)( _c_ ) only precluded Holcim from proceeding with an appeal to the Court of Appeal, unless Holcim obtained an extension of time to comply with that provision.
 However, as far as the High Court’s common-law jurisdiction to hear further arguments was concerned, this was still unaffected by s 34(1)( _c_ ).
 So long as the IJ was not extracted, I had jurisdiction to hear further arguments.

-27     I should also address the case of _Kunal Gobind Lalchandani & anor v Konduri Prakash Murthy_ [2005] SGHC 94.
+27     I should also address the case of _Kunal Gobind Lalchandani & anor v Konduri Prakash Murthy_ <span class="citation">[2005] SGHC 94</span>.
 In that case, the High Court rejected a request for further arguments in respect of an interlocutory order as the request was made outside of the seven day period stipulated in s 34(1) ( _c_ ).
 However, with respect, the High Court in that case appears to have assumed that there was no jurisdiction to hear further arguments just because the request was made outside of the seven days.
 That decision was not binding on me and, for the reasons I have given, I declined to follow it.

 28     There was one more argument I should mention.
 Mr Marican submitted that by my agreeing to hear further arguments, I had effectively extended the time for Holcim to comply with s 34(1)( _c_ )